glassechidna/HttpClientMiddleware/README.md

 making the `HttpClientMiddlewareHandler` class _itself_ the handler.
 This meant that in simple cases the `HttpClient` would take care of maintaing the lifespan of the middlewares.

+In HttpClientMiddleware < 2.1, there was also an `IHttpClientMiddlewareHandler.Register()`
+method.
+It caused all sorts of problems and was replaced by the functionality in `HttpClientMiddleware.AspNetCore`.
+I didn't bother bumping the major version as no one else has used 2.x yet.